tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 * HTML generator.
 * Markdown generator.
 * java -jar commandline executable.
-* Markdown editor with preview and PDF + HTML generation.
+* Markdown editor that formats Markdown while writing with preview and PDF + HTML generation.
+Can be run with java -jar.
 * Maven plugin.

+### Binaries

-**Version 1.2.9 is now available in maven central!** Newer versions will first be made available at [Bintray](https://github.com/tombensve/CommonStuff/blob/master/docs/MavenRepository.md), and then to maven central.
+Version 1.2.9 was available in maven central.

+Binaries for newer versions will be made available at [Bintray](https://bintray.com/tommy/maven/MarkdownDoc/view) and Bintrays JCenter repository: http://jcenter.bintray.com which should also contain everything in maven central.

+### Thanks

 Thanks to [John Gruber](http://www.daringfireball.net) for the brilliant [markdown](http://daringfireball.net/projects/markdown) document format, and to [iText Software Corp.](http://itextpdf.com) for making an excellent easy to use PDF library and making it available as open source.

 ### Version history

+#### 1.3.1

+Bug fixes.
+Monospaced font now rendering correctly.

+Deleting text with backspace have strange effects on text layout.
+That is, the place where a senetence is broken to the right and moved down to the next line keeps moving around while deleting text, in some completely different paragraph!
+This is entirely handled by JTextPane.
+I have tried to find a way to intercept the delete key and handle delete myself, but I have not been successful in finding a way to do that if it is even possible.
+Continuing writing new text after deleting text seems to restore the layout.
+This oddity has no effect on the final text, it is just the layout while editing that is affacted.
+You will also only see this if you write paragraphs as one block of text that wraps around into multiple lines without pressing return until the end of the paragraph.

 #### 1.3